holatuwol/liferay-faster-deploy/tomcat/README.rst

 	bundle [fix-pack-level] [port-number] [container-name]

 All parameters are technically optional, but you have to leave off parameters starting from right to left.
+If you want to leave off something in the middle, you must explicitly set it to ``""``.

 1. If you leave off the container name, and you do not set a ``CONTAINER_NAME`` environment variable, it will name it ``test`` followed by the port number.
 2. If you leave off the port number, and you do not set a ``TOMCAT_PORT`` environment variable, it will do its best to guess the port number it should use, starting at 8080.